mvolkmann/blog/src/swift-ui.md

 Entities are similar to tables in a relational database.
 Add entities to the model by clicking the "Add Entity" button at the bottom.
 This will create an empty entity named "Entity".
-Double-click the name to change it.
+Double-click the name and change it.
 These become the names of generated class definitions, so they should begin with an uppercase letter.
 It is recommended to give them names that end in "Entity"